marolAI/seams-workshop.github.io/_practical/01_design.md

 Pseudocode

 Input
-   display a message asking user to upload a picture get the picture display a message with probable crop dimensions based on the size of the cell get dimensions supplied from the Keyboard display a message to confirm the crop by dimensions supplied by the keyboard get dimensions
+  -display a message asking user to upload a picture -get the picture
+  -display a message with probable crop dimensions based on the size of the cell -get dimensions supplied from the Keyboard
+  -display a message to confirm the crop by dimensions supplied by the keyboard -get dimensions

 Processing
-   calculate the difference between the actual image and the cell to be populated to make the best fit without adjustments on the the neighboring cells.
+   -if uploaded_picture does not fit the cell dimensions -calculate the difference between the actual image and the cell to be populated to make the best fit without adjustments on the
+    the neighboring cells.

 Output
-   display the cell with the picture/ uploaded
+   -display the cell with the picture/ uploaded

 ```
 ### Project Design: Helps us to align and mobilise resources